brownplt/pyret-lang/docs/introduction.markdown

     o = {foo(self): doc: "This function needs help..."
 10 end}
     tostring(o.foo) # evaluates to "method foo(self): 'This function needs help...' end"

+Finally, if you want to just get out the raw method value (this also will get out any other raw value, but as of now, methods are the only things that are treated specially), you can access fields with colon.
+For example:

+    o = { foo(self): 10 end, b: 20 }
+    o:b == o.b # is true - there isn't anything special about non-methods
+    m = o:foo
+    m() # an error - can't apply bare methods f = m._fun()
+    f({}) # evaluates to 10 - note that you have to apply it to a self o2 = o.{ newmeth = m }
+    o2.newmeth() # evaluates to 10 - because now we accessed it with normal dot.

 ### Operators

 Pyret does not have precedence for operators.
 The result is not